 A consistent pattern of responses to the four questionnaire items was reported for the descriptives in this first factor by the three participating groups of pre-service teachers.
 Thus, to sum up this factor related to the professional identity cluster of questions, it seems that the Maltese pre-service teachers report that they are more cognizant of the potential impact posting videos or images online may have on their future professional career.
-The Norwegian pre-service teachers also have a good level of awareness.
-On the other hand, the Spanish pre-service teachers' responses display less awareness of the potential impact of their online and social media behaviour in posting videos and images of friends on social media without requesting their consent as well as the impact on their own professional careers.
+The Norwegian pre-service teachers' responses display less awareness of the potential impact of their online and social media behaviour in posting videos and images of friends on social media without requesting their consent as well as the impact on their own professional careers.